Treatment for shingles

 The Rash stage

 Initially, a patient may feel like they have a common viral infection.
-The symptoms are common as that of the flu.
-These are headache, nausea, and fever with chill.
-These symptoms are the primary symptoms before the outbreak of skin rash.
+The symptoms are as common as those of the flu.
+These are headaches, nausea, and fevers with chills.
+These symptoms were the primary ones before the outbreak of skin rashes.
 If the disease is diagnosed at this stage and treated correctly, the chances of further progress are lowered to a greater extent.
 This stage is the right time to boost the immune system.
 Normal treatment includes antiviral medicines.
-Then the rash appears about 3-5 days after this stage.
-This is accompanied by specific other symptoms like burning and tingling sensation, itching, numbness & burning pain.
+Then, the rash appears about 3–5 days after this stage.
+This is accompanied by specific other symptoms like burning and tingling sensations, itching, numbness, and burning pain.

 The eruptive stage

-The outbreak of blisters with pain characterizes this stage.
+The outbreak of blisters and pain characterizes this stage.
 Blisters are often filled with clear fluid.
-The common sites of such blisters are on the buttock, arms, legs, and face.
+The common sites of such blisters are on the buttocks, arms, legs, and face.
 These usually occur on one side of the body.
 This stage may continue for about two weeks.
-The clear fluid in the blisters slowly gets converted into pus during this stage & leads to scabbing.
+The clear fluid in the blisters slowly gets converted into pus during this stage, which leads to scabbing.
 This is a highly contagious stage.
-Also, the patient may suffer from pain and itch.
-So he/she may like to wear loose clothes to avoid contact with anything with the eruptions.
+Also, the patient may suffer from pain and itchiness.
+So, he or she may like to wear loose clothes to avoid contact with anything during the eruptions.

 When are shingles contagious?

-Shingles are caused by the varicella-zoster virus (VZV), the same virus that causes chickenpox.
+The same virus that causes chickenpox, varicella-zoster virus (VZV), is the cause of shingles.
 After a person recovers from chickenpox, the virus remains dormant (inactive) in the body.
 The virus can reactivate later, causing shingles.

-Most people who develop shingles have only one episode in their life.
+Most people who develop shingles have only one episode in their lives.
 However, you can have shingles more than once.

 If you have shingles, direct contact with skin blister fluid can spread VZV to people who have never had chickenpox or received the vaccine.
 If they get infected, they will develop chickenpox, not shingles.
 They could then develop shingles later in life.